|André Platzer 0000-0001-7238-5710||Curriculum Vitae|

 If you want to do research with me, you should take the Logical Foundations of Cyber-Physical Systems course.

 - I'm looking for Postdocs and PhD students.
-Get in touch with me for Postdoc applications.
+Get in touch with me and apply directly for Postdoc applications.
 PhD applications are central via the Computer Science Department at Carnegie Mellon University

 - Video lectures on Logical Foundations of Cyber-Physical Systems for the textbook